JKG009/Snake-Game/README.md

 Classic snake game using HTML, CSS and Javascript.

-# How to play

-Select a difficulty level.
+Select a difficulty level and press start.
-Use either the arrow keys or the WASD keys.
+Move using the arrow keys or the WASD keys.

-# Other Information
+Misc Information

 This is the first project that I uploaded onto Github.
 It is made after going through a Scrimba module, however, I decided to implement additional functionalities to make it my own project and also played around with CSS.